-In my free time, I am a part-time AI Researcher in a Space-tech startup (Pixxel) where I work on using unsupervised and supervised deep models to gather insights from hyperspectral satellite imagery.
+In my free time, I am a part-time AI Researcher in a Space-tech startup (Pixxel) where I work on using unsupervised and supervised deep models to gather insights from satellite imagery.
 I was previously a Team Lead for the AI team at Pixxel.

 Alongside Pixxel, I am currently a pre-final year MSc.
 (Hons.)
 Mathematics student in Birla Institute of Technology and Science, Pilani, India.